History of the Jews in Cuba: After the Cuban Revolution

 In February 2007 The New York Times estimated that there were about 1,500 known Jews living in Cuba, most of them (about 1,100) living in Havana.
 Cuba has one kosher butcher shop on the entire island.
 For a time it had no rabbi, but by 2007, one was based in a Havana synagogue.
 He often encourages visiting Jewish peoples to give tzedakah (charity) for the Jewish Cubans and for Israel.
 Alan Gross traveled to Cuba to help the small Jewish community, but he was detained in Cuba from 2009 to 2014.
 Some Jewish Americans originally from Cuba are also fierce critics of the Cuban government, such as former Representative Ileana Ros-Lehtinen.
 Israel also continues to have an embargo against Cuba.

 Adath Israel is the only nominally Orthodox synagogue remaining in Cuba.
 There are two other synagogues in Havana, in addition to a few other Cuban cities.
 In December 2006, the Cuban Jewish community celebrated its 100th anniversary.

+Cuban Jews in the United States

+Because South Florida and New York City have large Jewish and Cuban populations, a significant number of people in these areas claim descent from American Jews and Cuban-Americans, usually Catholic non-Jews.
+Americans of Jewish and Cuban descent (whether or not their ancestors were Cuban Jews specifically) sometimes refer to themselves as Jubans (or Jewbans or Jewbanos), a portmanteau of the words "Jew" and "Cuban".

 In 1999, actor and playwright Frank Speiser debuted his one-man play Jewbano about growing up Jewish and Cuban in Brooklyn.

-Although primarily used in a positive sense, some confusion has arisen in the past where "Jewban" has been misinterpreted as an ethnic slur, or as a political statement (i.e. suggesting the "ban" of Jews).
+Although primarily used in a positive sense, the term "Jewban" has sometimes been misinterpreted as an antisemitic political statement (i.e., advocating a "ban" on Jews).
 In 2003 the Florida Department of Highway Safety and Motor Vehicles attempted to withdraw a "JEWBAN" vanity plate which had previously been issued to Tabares Gomer, a Jewish Cuban, arguing that the plate could be considered antisemitic.
 The department later relented and permitted Gomer to keep the license plate.